Cyclone Oscar: Meteorological history

+Intensity estimates

+Data submitted to the International Best Track Archive for Climate Stewardship (IBTRACS) by New Zealand's MetService shows that Oscar peaked with 10-minute sustained wind speeds of 110 kn and a minimum pressure of 920 hPa, which would make it a Category 5 severe tropical cyclone.
+IBTRACS also shows that the United States Joint Typhoon Warning Center (JTWC) which operationaly monitored Oscar as Tropical Cyclone 14P, estimated that the system had peaked with 1-minute sustained wind speeds of 100 kn, which made it a Category 3 hurricane on the Saffir–Simpson hurricane wind scale (SSHWS).
+Other notable intensity estimates include those by Charles J. Neumann, whose dataset also estimates that Oscar peaked as a Category 3 hurricane on the SSHWS, with 1-minute sustained wind speeds of 105 kn and a minimum pressure of 943 hPa.
+A study into extreme tropical cyclone activity in the southern Pacific Ocean, published in the Royal Meteorological Society's International Journal of Climatology in 2017, shows that Oscar had peaked with 1-minute sustained wind speeds of 150 kn which would make it a Category 5 hurricane on the SSHWS.

 Preparations and impact

-Severe Tropical Cyclone Oscar affected Fiji between 28 February and 2 March, and was responsible for nine deaths and in damages.
-As a result of the impact caused the name Oscar was retired, from the list of tropical cyclone names for the region.
+Cyclone Oscar affected Fiji between 28 February and 2 March, and was responsible for nine deaths and in damages.
+As a result of the storm's impact, the name Oscar was retired from the list of tropical cyclone names for the region.
 Ahead of a tropical cyclone alert for Fiji being issued on 27 February, local radio bulletins made Fijians aware that a tropical cyclone existed several days in advance.
 Gale, storm and hurricane warnings were subsequently issued for various parts of Fiji including Viti Levu, Kandavu and the Yasawa and Mamanutha island groups.
 Ahead of the system impacting the island nation, the Nadi International Airport was closed, with both internal and external flights cancelled.
 Schools around the nation were also closed with some being used as evacuation centres for the hundreds of Fijians who evacuated.
 On 28 February, the system started to affect Fiji with strong winds and light rain, before the wind and rain gradually became stronger the following day, with storm and hurricane-force winds recorded over the island nation.

 Damage was mostly in the form of severe flooding from storm tides and torrential rains.
 Hardest hit areas included the Mamanutha Group, western and southwestern Viti Levu, and Yanutha, Vatulele, Kandevu and Mbengga Islands.
 In some areas storm surges reached 9 to 12 ft.
 However, the highest measured storm surge value was 5.93 m (19.46 ft) at Rarawai Mill.
 Flooding due to torrential rains was particularly severe in western and southwestern Viti Levu.
 At Nadi Market flood levels were about 12 ft above the asphalt pavement.
 In the Singatoka Valley, which supplies most of Fiji's vegetables, most crops were destroyed as flooding reached levels beyond living memory of most people.